 - SAS pays GST and CPF costs out of the 10 percent surcharge paid by parents, fulfilling government tax and pension fund requirements.

-- A kindergarten to second grade child who is registered to ride the activity bus will be escorted by an activity leader or instructional assistant from the EAA class to the loading zone.
-The child will be checked on the bus by an elementary school instructional assistant.
-This instructional assistant will ride the bus with the children to each of the designated stops, and help them alight at the correct stop.
+- Students will be checked on the bus by an elementary school instructional assistant.
+This instructional assistant will ride the bus with the children to each of the designated stops and help them alight at the correct stop.

 - Siblings or undesignated adults should not meet bus riders.